Operating Leverage Formula

-The higher operating leverage shows higher proportion of fixed costs which results in the increasing of risk.
-There are a number of industries that shows higher operating leverage like
+The higher operating leverage shows a higher proportion of fixed costs which results in the increasing risk.
+As operating leverage formula shows that there are a number of industries that shows higher operating leverage like:

-- Research & Development High Cost Industries (Auto, Pharmacy etc)
+- Research and Development High Cost Industries (Auto, Pharmacy etc.)

 - New Product Development

-- Industries requiring skilled & highly specialized workers (Software House, Information Technology, Semiconductor & Microprocessor etc)
+- Industries requiring skilled and highly specialized workers (Software House, Information Technology, Semiconductor and Microprocessor etc.)

-In order to clarify the sensitive effect of change in sales over ROE, some terms needs to be cleared first.
+In order to clarify the sensitive effect of change in sales over ROE, some terms need to be cleared first.

 Return on Equity (ROE):

-The measure of entire return of the organization is referred to as return on equity.
-When an organization has 100% equity in its capital structure then the entire return of the organization is Return on Equity and any variation in ROE is the measure of risk for that organization.
+The measure of the entire return of the organization is referred to as return on equity.
+Therefore an organization has 100% equity in its capital structure.
+So then the entire return of the organization is Return on Equity.
+Although any variation in ROE is the measure of risk for that organization.